-Naming convention for backup files created in Acronis True Image (2020 or 2021) and Acronis Cyber Protect Home Office
+Naming convention for backup files created in Acronis True Image

 A backup file name has only the backup name and an incremental counter.
 It does not contain any additional information such as backup method, backup chain number, backup version number, or volume number.